cryinkfly/openSUSE-Baldur/README.md

 <li>...</li></ul>
 <p>In other words, openSUSE Baldur is a new flavor of openSUSE MicroOS Desktop that gives users a light, fast and stable working environment.</p>

-<h4>3.6 How can I change the system to another language?</h4>
+<h4>3.6 How can I change the language for the system or user to another language?</h4>

-<p>I'm currently working on an automatic function for the installation script so that the switch to the correct language takes place automatically!<br><br>Because the default language under XFCE after the successful installation of openSUSE Baldur is "English".<br><br>But you can change the language yourself and you can find good documentation here: <a href="https://wiki.archlinux.org/title/locale">https://wiki.archlinux.org/title/locale</a></p>
+Since there is no way to change the language settings via a GUI under openSUSE Baldur, you currently have to change the language manually via the terminal!

+Here is an example of the conversion to German:

+    echo "export LANGUAGE=de_DE.utf8
+    export LANG=de_DE.utf8
+    export LC_ALL=de_DE.utf8" > $HOME/.i18n

+The ".i18n" file plays an important role!!!

+The language settings take effect automatically when the user logs out and logs in again.

 ---